 Breast-feeding: It is not known if atorvastatin passes into breast milk.
 Amlodipine does pass into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of the amlodipine - atorvastatin combination have not been established for children.
-The use of amlodipine and atorvastatin individually with children has been studied for treating specific conditions.
 Discuss the risks and benefits of using this medication for children with your doctor.

 Seniors: Seniors may require a lower dose than younger people.
 Seniors may also be at increased risk for muscle related problems.
 Your doctor will monitor you closely for side effects.